RSilverAU/Agentic-AI-Case-Study-Development-Starter-Kit-20260322/QUICKSTART-CLAUDE-COWORK.md

 No terminal.
 No command-line tools.
 No extensions to install beyond Claude itself.

-NOTE: See **WORKFLOW.md** in the repository for more details about the process of building your business case.
+NOTE: See **[WORKFLOW.md](WORKFLOW.md)** in the repository for more guidance about the process you can use for building your business case.

 ---